 One interesting trend or developing trend is when issuers and selling stockholders decide to execute their first block trade.
-Historically after an IPO, there would typically be at least one or two traditional marketed follow-on offerings, which companies usually do not like because as soon as they file the registration statement and launch the transaction, the stock price drops and the deal team has to work the entire marketing period to get the price back up.
+Historically after an IPO, there would typically be at least one or two traditional marketed follow-on offerings, which companies usually do not like because as soon as they file the registration statement and launch the transaction, the stock price drops and the deal team has to work the entire marketing period to get the price backup.
 To try to avoid that initial drop, companies have been looking into and executing just one traditional marketed follow-on offering and then going to block trades or sometimes executing block trades right out of the gates after an IPO.
 As highlighted above, the importance of preserving the company's share value becomes the focus that ultimately dictates the timing and method of follow-on offerings.

 While this article focuses on block trades in an equity context, another continuing trend is an increasing number of block trades, or more appropriately, bought deals, in a debt context.
 The process is very similar and the banks are asked to bid on a potential coupon of debt securities being issued.
 Issuers and banks apply some of the concepts discussed below to such debt bought deals.
-For additional information on block trades or bought deals, see Bought Deals: Time and Responsibility Schedule and Bought Deals: The Right Questions to Ask Checklist.